-In FY 2016, the Food Safety Outreach Program expanded upon the FY 2015 national infrastructure established by USDA-NIFA and FDA-CFSAN (National Food Safety Training, Education, Extension, Outreach, and Technical Assistance Competitive Grants Program).
-The program focuses on the delivery of customized training to small to mid-sized farms, beginning farmers, socially-disadvantaged farmers, small processors, or small fresh fruit and vegetable merchant wholesalers.
-Eligibility is quite broad, including, Cooperative Extension, NGOs and CBOs, Federal, State, local or tribal agencies, or institutions of higher education.
-Because the size and capabilities of eligible applicants varies widely, projects are awarded at three levels.
+In FY 2022, the Food Safety Outreach Program (FSOP) is expanding upon the FY 2015 national infrastructure established by USDA-NIFA and FDA-CFSAN (National Food Safety Training, Education, Extension, Outreach, and Technical Assistance Competitive Grants Program).
+The program focuses on the delivery of customized training for owners and operators of small to mid-sized farms, beginning farmers, socially disadvantaged farmers, small processors, and small fresh fruit and vegetable merchant wholesalers.
+Eligibility is quite broad, including Cooperative Extension, non-governmental organizations, community-based organizations, federal, state, local and tribal agencies, and institutions of higher education.
+Because the size and capabilities of eligible applicants vary widely, projects will be awarded at two levels in FY 2022.

 Community Outreach Projects

-Community Outreach Projects support the growth and expansion of already-existing food safety education and outreach programs currently offered in local communities.
-These projects enable existing programs to broaden their scope by reaching out to a larger number of participants, or to expand the programs to new and broader audiences.
-In addition, Community Outreach Projects enable existing education and training curricula and other resources to be modified to ensure that they are consistent with new FSMA guidelines and that they meet the needs of expanded audiences.
+Community Outreach Projects will support the development of new food safety education and outreach programs in local niche- and hard to reach communities (previously known as Pilot Projects) and expand upon existing food safety education and outreach programs that address the needs of small, specialized audiences whose education needs have not previously been adequately addressed.
+These projects enable the development of new programs and allow existing programs to broaden their scope by reaching out to a larger number of participants, or expand the programs to new and broader audiences.
+In addition, Community Outreach Projects enable existing education and training curricula and other resources to be modified to ensure that they are consistent with FSMA guidelines and that they meet the needs of expanded audiences.
 New audiences should include those from a variety of agricultural production and processing systems.

 The full Request for Application can be found on the NIFA website.

-- Food Safety Outreach Program - Multi-State Education and Training Project Tip Sheet
+- 2022 Food Safety Outreach Program - Collaborative Education and Training Projects Tip Sheet